marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

 *function entry points*

-  .. index:: function entry point, alternate function entry point
+  .. index:: function entry point, alternate function entry point, LABEL_ALTERNATE_NAME

-  .. index:: LABEL_ALTERNATE_NAME

   By definition, execution of function starts at basic block 0, so there is always an edge from the ``ENTRY_BLOCK_PTR`` to basic block 0.